Elizabeth Baltes - Coastal Carolina University

 Biography

-Elizabeth Baltes received her B.A. in Political Science from Louisiana State University and her M.A. and Ph.D. in Art History (Greek Art and Archaeology) from Duke University.
-Her research interests lie at the intersection of sculpture, politics, identity, and public space in the ancient Greek world.
+With a background in political science, art history, archaeology, and digital humanities, Elizabeth Baltes’ research and teaching interests cross traditional disciplinary boundaries to consider the intersection of sculpture, politics, identity, and public space in the ancient Greek world.
 Her first book project, Dedication and Display of Portrait Statues in Hellenistic Greece: Spatial Practices and Identity Politics investigates how statue landscapes at such important sites as Delphi and Delos helped to articulate and reinforce a complex set of political and social identities and how space was utilized and manipulated on a local and regional level.
 Her contextual approach to ancient sculpture has been deeply influenced by recent work on contemporary American public sculpture, and it has also benefitted from a critical engagement with trends in digital art history.

 Dr. Baltes’ scholarly work in digital historical reconstruction informs her approach to teaching.
 In her upper-level classes, students often undertake research-based digital projects––such as mapping the movement of objects, materials, or artists, or reconstructing buildings from archaeological plans––through which they learn interdisciplinary, transferrable skills.